mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Subsequent additions of group members proceed in the same way.
-Any member of the group can download a KeyPackage for a new client and broadcast an Add message that the current group can use to update their state, and a Welcome message that the new client can use to initialize its state.
+Any member of the group can download a KeyPackage for a new client and broadcast an _Add_ message that the current group can use to update their state, and a _Welcome_ message that the new client can use to initialize its state.

 To enforce the forward secrecy and post-compromise security of messages, each member periodically updates their leaf secret.
-Any member can update this information at any time by generating a fresh KeyPackage and sending an Update message followed by a Commit message.
+Any member can update this information at any time by generating a fresh KeyPackage and sending an _Update_ message followed by a _Commit_ message.
 Once all members have processed both, the group's secrets will be unknown to an attacker that had compromised the sender's prior leaf secret.

-Update messages should be sent at regular intervals of time as long as the group is active, and members that don't update should eventually be removed from the group.
-It's left to the application to determine an appropriate amount of time between Updates.
+Update messages should be sent at regular intervals of time for as long as the group is active, and members that don't update should eventually be removed from the group.
+It's left to the application to determine an appropriate amount of time between _Update_ messages.

 ~~~~~
                                                           Group